mpohoda/Klipper_CRXPro/README.md

 ```

-printer.cfg (for Creality CR-X Pro - v.2) this config was created during several prints and also after calibrations with sensonrs and test prints
+printer.cfg (for Creality CR-X Pro - v.2) this config was created during several prints and also after calibrations with sensors and test prints

 ```
 # !Creality CR-X Pro